pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - Use Bike

 If you could benefit from 45+ seconds of timesave setup red bar according to your hp.

-FLY SPLIT RED BAR (hp is listed at L28)
+- FLY SPLIT RED BAR (hp is listed at L28)
+4-17
-4-17	Normal strats
+  + Normal strats
+18
-18	BB all on Bug Catcher - hope for tackle from Venonat 19	Normal Strats
+  + BB all on Bug Catcher - hope for tackle from Venonat 19
+  + Normal Strats
+20-21
-20-21	BB all on Bug Catcher if good pace; otherwise Thrash first Slowpoke 22-27	Thrash first Slowpoke
+  + BB all on Bug Catcher if good pace; otherwise Thrash first Slowpoke 22-27
+  + Thrash first Slowpoke
+28-38
-28-38	TB stall on Cubone, use BB once hit by Bone Club 39-43	BB+BB+TB Slowpoke (take 2 hits)
+  + TB stall on Cubone, use BB once hit by Bone Club 39-43
+  + BB+BB+TB Slowpoke (take 2 hits)
+44+
-44+	TB Cubone and then Thrash Slowpoke (take 2 hits)
+  + TB Cubone and then Thrash Slowpoke (take 2 hits)

-Quick Reference
+**Inventory Quick Reference**
 - Slot 5 Repel
 - Slot 6 Para Heal
 - Slot 7 Potion

 4 Turn Thrash Girl:
-- MP  (optional: Thrash turn 1 if 20+, 28+, or 39+ hp depending on need for red bar)
+> optional: Thrash turn 1 if 20+, 28+, or 39+ hp depending on need for red bar
+- MP
 - Thrash

+BC:
-BC: (thrash turn 1 if gentleman candy)
+  + thrash turn 1 if gentleman candy
-- BB (optional: Thrash turn 1 if 39+ hp)
+> optional: thrash turn 1 if 20+, 28+, or 39+ hp depending on need for red bar
+- BB
 - Thrash

 ROCK TUNNEL: https://imgur.com/gallery/uoueIjq